Skip to main content

 As explained earlier, we can never prove a theory 100%.
 So, we might never know if we’ve discover the unified theory.
 We can only be confident that our theory consistently make predictions that’re in line with our observations.
 Just like how the general relativity and quantum theories are now widely accessible to the masses, the discovery of a unified theory will allow mankind to completely grasp the laws that govern our universe.
 Only then will our quest for understanding finally be fulfilled.

 This book traces the evolution of various scientific theories and counter-theories over the centuries.
 It helps us to see how mankind arrived at our current understanding of the universe, how various theories were conceived, evolved or discarded, and what are the gaps that remain today.
-Do get a copy of the book for the full details, get our complete summary bundle for an overview of the various concepts and insights, or check out more resources/details at hawking.org.uk.
+You can purchase the book here for the full details, or check out more resources/details at hawking.org.uk.

 Click here to download A Brief History of Time summary & infographic